entur/cloud-logging/guides/web.md

 ```
 </details>

-While enabled by default, on-demand logging can be toggled using
+While __disabled__ by default, on-demand logging can be enabled using

 ```
-entur.logging.http.ondemand.enabled=false
+entur.logging.http.ondemand.enabled=true
 ```

 Set the servlet order and pattern (defaults):